|by David Eide||.|

 Hope, charity, compassion, vision, truth: These qualities must survive and endure.
 They must overcome the dark nature of the individual person and they must overcome the dark nature of family, community, region, and nation.
 Sometimes you can glimmer the great hope, the great innocence and beauty, the grace of the world, the achievements that are driving all of the mundane and marvelous activities.
 You can sense the perfection that good people strive toward and this heightens the spirit.
 The times we perceive these are rare.
 We disappear back into the mundane world and find the shadow of the day, of all days.

 The world certainly contains evil but it itself is not evil.
-Evil is dissolution, evil is the breakdown of essential structure necessary to the meaning of life.
+Evil is dissolution, evil is the breakdown of essential structure necessary for the meaning of life.
 Evil is the inability to penetrate itself as it confronts itself in this world.
 It recognizes itself, promotes itself and defeats all attempts to thwart it.

 To divide the world between good and evil is not sufficient for the complexity of life.
 To say that evil cannot evolve into the good belies experience.
 To say that good cannot degenerate into evil belies experience.